JacquesPMvanWyk/google-homepage/README.md

 Add the magnifying glass icon.

-Finish the Navbar and Footer.
+Finish the Navbar and Footer. - Done!

-Touchups.
+Touchups. - Done!

 Personal Notes: